- What is "Local AI"?

 |---|---|---|

-| Connection refused | Can't reach Ollama at ... - looks like it isn't running.
-Start Ollama, or install it from ollama.com | HTTP server isn't bound.
-Ollama crashed or never started. |
+| Nothing is listening | Can't reach Ollama at ... - looks like it isn't running.
+Start Ollama, or install it from ollama.com | Ollama crashed or never started. |

-| DNS failure | Can't reach Ollama host ... - check the host setting in Companion → AI | Wrong host name, almost always a typo in a remote-host config. |
+| Unknown host name | Can't reach Ollama host ... - check the host setting in Companion → AI | Almost always a typo in a remote host address. |

-| Timeout | Ollama took too long to respond.
-The first request after launch can take ~30-60s as the model loads - try once more. | Model was cold and didn't finish loading inside the 5-minute client timeout, or you picked a huge model. |
+| No answer in time | Ollama took too long to respond.
+The first request after launch can take ~30-60s as the model loads - try once more. | The model was cold and didn't finish loading within the 5-minute limit, or it's simply too big for the machine. |

-| 404 / model not found | Ollama: model 'X' not found - check 'ollama list' or pull it | Settings point at a tag you don't have pulled. |
+| Model missing | Ollama: model 'X' not found - check 'ollama list' or pull it | Your settings name a model you haven't downloaded. |

 Picking a model

-The default is qwen3.5:latest.
-It's a good fit because:
+The default is qwen3.5:latest, chosen because:

 Rough guidance

-| Tier | Examples | Notes |
+| Size | Notes |

-| 3B-8B params | qwen3.5, llama3.1:8b, mistral-nemo, gemma2:9b | ~5-8 GB on disk.
-Best chat latency on consumer hardware.
+| 3B-8B | Around 5-8 GB on disk.
+Best speed on a normal computer.
 Start here. |

-| 13B-22B params | mistral-small, llama3.1:13b | ~10-14 GB.
-Noticeably better prose, much slower without a GPU. |
+| 13B-22B | Around 10-14 GB.
+Noticeably better writing, noticeably slower without a graphics card. |

-| Uncensored | dolphin, hermes, abliterated | Useful if you find the default too prudish about explicit roleplay. |
+| Uncensored models | Worth trying if you find the default too prim about explicit roleplay. |

 Privacy